Paul Koretz: Security Grants

-In April 2022, the Stop LAPD Spying Coalition filed a lawsuit over Paul Koretz’s failure to respond to a public records request regarding his communications with the Simon Wiesenthal Center as Koretz helped the Simon Wiesenthal Center secure a grant from the Trump administration to develop a surveillance program in Los Angeles high schools.
-According to the LAPD Spying Coalition, the records were not sent for 14 months until the day of the lawsuit's filing.
+With the goal to keep young people safe in high schools, Koretz helped the Simon Wiesenthal Center secure a grant from the federal government to develop a security program in Los Angeles high schools.
+In April 2022, the Stop LAPD Spying Coalition filed a lawsuit over Paul Koretz's failure to respond to a public records request regarding his communications with the Simon Wiesenthal Center about this security program.
+Koretz responded by saying his office was overwhelmed with record requests and needed more time.
+The records were sent 14 months later, on the day of the lawsuit's filing.